jhol/cannelloni/README.md

 Cannelloni either reads from stdin and writes to a Cypress FX chip through USB2.0 (outputting to parallel slave 16 bits bus, MSB first), or does the contrary: read from the chip and write to stdout.

 It uploads the firmware to chip RAM at start.
-It uses the same firmware contained in fx2pipe, with the addition of 1 byte of configuration to allow changing the polarity of some flag output pins.
+It uses the same firmware contained in fx2pipe, with the addition of 1 byte of configuration to allow changing the polarity of some flag output pins (they are described in the "arguments migration guide" below).
 It is compatible with the original firmware.

 ## Performance